 |Theristis||Marios||University of Cyprus||Cyprus|

 |Todorovic||Jovan||Elektroprenos||Bosnia and Herzegovina|

 |Valero||Sergio||Miguel Hernandez University of Elche||Spain|

-WG5 is organized along several lines of work that are proposed by the participants.
-Typically, a line of work starts when several participants are interested in a collaboration on a specific topic that can lead to the joint publication of an article in a scientific journal, and it ends once the paper is published.
+WG5 is organized along several Tasks that are proposed by the participants.
+Typically, a Task starts when several participants are interested in a collaboration on a specific topic that can lead to the joint publication of an article in a scientific journal, and it ends once the paper is published.
 Each line is coordinated by one of the participants who are willing to take upon this responsibility and who will usually be the first author of the paper.

 Several lines of work have been proposed.
 Some of them are currently ongoing, and other potential lines have been discussed and they will start if we can identify a team and a leader ready to attack it.

-More details on each line of work appear below in the text.
+More details on each Task appear below in the text.

 - PV in the context of smart-grids and self-consumption; Cihan Gercek, Luis Fialho, Brian Azzopardi, Karl Knoebl